 Who We Are

 IFDC is a nonprofit, science-based organization working to alleviate global hunger and poverty by improving sustainable agricultural productivity.
 The organization was established in 1974 in response to the twin crises of food insecurity and rising energy prices.
 Through an Executive Order decreed by U.S. President Jimmy Carter, IFDC was classified as a nonprofit, public international organization (the same international status as the United Nations and the World Bank) in 1977.
 IFDC is governed by an international board of directors and supported by bilateral and multilateral aid agencies, private enterprises and foundations.
-Headquartered in Muscle Shoals, Alabama, IFDC is led by President and CEO Dr. Amit Roy.
+Headquartered in Muscle Shoals, Alabama, IFDC is led by President and CEO Dr. Scott Angle.
 The organization’s more than 800 international staff currently work in over 25 countries worldwide.
 IFDC has had a global presence in more than 130 countries over its 39-year life.

 Why Our Work Is Important